larryevans19/Slamazon/README.md

 ### The Database

-The _slamazonDB_ database managed in MySQL supplies the shopper with the products contained in the appropriated named _products_ table.
+The _slamazonDB_ database managed in MySQL supplies the shopper with the products contained in the appropriately named _products_ table.
 The database was seeded by the _slamazon.sql_ file that contains the deals of the day featured in the application.

 ![](seedfile.png)